michaelkc/michaelkc.github.io/_posts/2024-06-01-interesting-stuff-i-found.markdown

 I spent most time with Rebus, specifically [Rebus.SqlServer](https://github.com/rebus-org/Rebus.SqlServer), which has historically supported [transactional sending of events when using the SQL Server transport](https://github.com/rebus-org/RebusSamples/tree/master/SqlAllTheWay/SqlAllTheWay).

 More recently, support for [SQL-based transactional outbox](https://github.com/rebus-org/Rebus/issues/819#issuecomment-1118565853) was added, which can work with the other transports as well (Azure Service Bus etc.).
 I plan on taking the latter from spike to limited implementation soon.
+EDIT 26/06/2024 I did and still happy with the results.

 ### App Service Web App for Containers vs Azure Container Apps
 We use App Service for most workloads, but are looking into Container Apps for its Aspire & DAPR support + scale to zero.
 Currently, the Kubernetes bits seem to bleed through when you hit custom networking, which is curbing our enthusiasm.
 But I am sure it will get better.